Abel Tasman National Park day walks

 A short introduction to Abel Tasman National Park

 Abel Tasman National Park is named after Dutch explorer Abel Tasman who arrived here in 1642.
 It’s the smallest of New Zealand’s national parks and located on the northern part of the South Island, about a 1.5 hour drive from the city of Nelson.
 You cannot access Abel Tasman National Park by car, the best ways are on foot or by kayak.
-You can also take a tour by boat or access with a water taxi.
+You can also take a tour by boat or access with a water taxi from various towns around the park.

 The park is known for the green and lush forests as well as the golden sand beaches.
 Birdlife is abundant in the park and it’s definitely one of New Zealand’s most amazing places to visit in my opinion.
 Below you’ll find a list of the best hikes in Abel Tasman National Park, from south to north.